 The Company has elected to use the Black-Scholes option pricing model to determine the fair value of stock options granted.
 In accordance with the accounting standard for employees, the compensation expense is amortized on a graded vesting basis over the requisite service period which approximates the vesting period.
 Compensation expense for stock options granted to non-employees is amortized over the contract services period or, if none exists, from the date of grant until the options vest.
 Compensation associated with unvested options granted to non-employees is re-measured on each balance sheet date using the Black-Scholes option pricing model.
-For those options to non-employees which meet the classification of a derivative instrument, the instrument will follow the derivative financial instrument policy.

 The expected volatility of options granted has been determined using the methods described under the relevant accounting standard.
 The Company uses historical data to estimate option exercise, forfeiture and employee termination within the valuation model.
 For non-employees, the expected term of the options approximates the full term of the options.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected term of the stock options.
 The Company has not paid and does not anticipate paying dividends on its common stock; therefore, the expected dividend yield is assumed to be zero.
 In addition, accounting standard requires companies to utilize an estimated forfeiture rate when calculating the expense for the reporting period.
-Based on its best estimate, management applied the estimated forfeiture rate of nil in determining the expense recorded in the accompanying Statement of Operations and Comprehensive Loss.
+Based on its best estimate, management applied the estimated forfeiture rate of nil in determining the expense recorded in the accompanying Statement of Operations and Comprehensive Income (Loss).

 Compensation expense is recognized immediately for past services and pro-rata for future services over the option vesting period.
-During 2011, the Company recognized \$3,000 (2010 - \$4,775 expense; 2009 - \$94,164) in stock-based compensation expense in the Statement of Operations and Comprehensive Loss in respect of options granted to non-employees.
-All stock options granted in 2011, 2010 and 2009 were to non-employees of the Company.
-All unvested stock options which are classified as liability instruments follow the policy in derivative financial instruments.
+During 2013, the Company recognized \$80,080 (2012 - \$40,826 expense; 2011 - \$3,000) in stock-based compensation expense in the Statement of Operations and Comprehensive Income (Loss) in respect of options granted to non-employees.
+All stock options granted in 2013, 2012 and 2011 were to non-employees of the Company.

-The fair value of each option granted is estimated using the Black-Scholes option-pricing model on the date of grant.
-During the years ended December 31, 2011, 2010 and 2009 the following weighted average assumptions were used:
+The fair value of each option granted is estimated using the Black-Scholes option-pricing model over the vesting period.
+During the years ended December 31, 2013, 2012 and 2011 the following weighted average assumptions were used:

-2011 2010 2009
+2013 2012 2011

 Dividend yield 0% 0% 0%

-Expected volatility 106.5% 108.82% 108.82%
+Expected volatility 144.2% 152.6% 106.5%

-Risk-free rate 0.92% 3.11% 2.82%
+Risk-free rate 2.77% 1.67% 0.92%

-Expected life in years 9 10 10
+Expected life in years 8.5 10 9

-The weighted average grant date fair value per option in 2011 was \$Nil (2010 - \$0.27; 2009 - \$Nil)
+The Company did not issue any stock options during 2013.
+The weighted average grant date fair value per option in 2013 was \$Nil.